[For University Faculty and Staff] 2026 SD Joint Training Program

 Venue: Campus Plaza Kyoto

-In order to use it as a reference for choosing a company for training, you can hear from employees of the host company about the company and the content of the training.
+In order to use it as a reference when choosing a company to train, you can hear from employees of the host company about the company and the content of the internship.

-In some cases, you may be able to hear from senior employees from overseas.
+You may also be able to hear from senior employees from overseas.

 Venue: Campus Plaza Kyoto